openhab/openhab-addons/addons/binding/org.openhab.binding.nuki/README.md

 ### Nuki Bridge Callback

 The Nuki Binding will manage the required callback from the Nuki Bridge to the openHAB server if *manageCallbacks* is set to `true`.
+If *manageCallbacks* is not set it will default to `true`.

 If you want to manage the callbacks from the Nuki Bridge to the openHAB server by yourself, you need to set *manageCallbacks* to `false`.
 Then add the callback on the Nuki Bridge via Bridge API Endpoint */callback/add* in the format `http://<openHAB_IP>:<openHAB_PORT>/nuki/<Nuki-ID>`.
 Look the Nuki-ID up on the sticker on the back of the Nuki Bridge (unplug from power connector).
 The Sheet [NukiBridgeAPI](https://docs.google.com/spreadsheets/d/1SGKWhqwqRyOGbv4NEq-8PAPjBORRixvEjRuzO-nVabQ) is a helpfull tool for listing, adding and removing callbacks.